4ahmnm2021-MTIN-G1/point-and-click-adventure-LHelbok/README.md

 ### Necessary setup/execution steps:

-WebGL has to be installed and stable internet connection is necessairy
+WebGL has to be installed and stable internet connection is necessary

 ### Project state:
 100%